-And hey – decluttering your digital disaster area can be done while drinking coffee and eating chocolate.
+And hey – unlike physical mess, decluttering your digital disaster area can be done while drinking coffee and eating chocolate.

-As is true of your physical space you will have to prepare to do some hard and difficult work, to work fast and be committed and finally, it might be emotionally draining.
-To make the daunting task a little easier we have applied the instantly lovable Marie’s rules to the digital world.
+As is true of your physical space, you will have to prepare to do some hard and difficult work, to work fast and be committed and finally, you must be ready for your clear out to be emotionally draining.

 *Take a moment to think about how a streamlined digital environment will work for you.
 If you can formulate a sentence, maybe something along the lines of: